TayyabInsights/Data-Analytics-Projects-Using-Microsoft-Excel/Pizza-Sales-Analysis/README.md

-# 🍕 Pizza Sales Analysis: Excel Dashboard A Data Analytics Project
+# 🍕 Pizza Sales Analysis: How to Create an Excel Dashboard for Data Analytics Success

 ## 📑 Table of Contents
 1. [📋 Project Overview](#project-overview)